Sacred Steps in Our Journey of Faith

 Adults or children aged seven or older interested in discerning the Catholic faith or completing the Sacraments of Initiation, please call Fr.
 Larry Hendel, or email

 BAPTISM OF INFANTS

 - Ordinarily Third Sunday of the Month.

 New or expectant parents should contact the Parish Office to schedule an appointment with the Pastor.
 Infant Baptism is celebrated following Baptism Preparation.

 CONFIRMATION FOR TEENS

-- Celebrated every other year in the Easter Season at the Cathedral Basilica of St. Joseph.
+- Celebrated every odd numbered year in the Easter Season at the Cathedral Basilica of St. Joseph.